 7 Ways to Prep Your Home for the Holidays

-The holiday season also means holiday guests... which, in turn, means time to get your house in order!
-It goes without saying that a good cleaning is on your to-do list, but to truly make your home comfortable and inviting, there's a lot more holiday prep you can do.
+The holiday season also means holiday guests... which, in turn, means time to get your house, especially your guest room, in order.
+It goes without saying that a good cleaning will be on the top of your to-do list, but to truly make your home comfortable and inviting, there's a lot more holiday prep you can do.

 Free up outlets for guests to charge their phones.
-Clear out some room in your closets and drawers so guests have a place to store clothing and personal items.
+Clear out some room in your guest room closet and drawers so guests have a place to store clothing and personal items.
 Create some accommodations for their toiletries (such as a small basket on the sink), and leave some open hooks on the coat rack.

 For starters, replenish your supply of hand soap, toilet paper, and paper towels.
 Even if you drink your coffee black, your guests may take theirs with cream and sugar, so keep some on hand.
 Buy plenty of snacks and drinks, making for an easy grab if someone is hungry or thirsty.
 An extra thoughtful idea is to purchase some travel-sized toothpaste and deodorant, plus disposable razors, shaving cream, floss, shampoo, soap, etc. in the event a guest forgot something.
-New sweatpants, shorts, slippers, and pajamas are also easily-forgotten items that help guests feel comfortable in your home.
+You can also leave a small kit of essentials on the guest bed, so they don't even have to ask.

 More people equals less space.
 To help prevent your guests from feeling cramped, find ways to reduce clutter.
-For example, remove unnecessary kitchen items from the countertops and place them in the cabinets.
-Also, store summer-related items in the garage, put away shoes, recycle old magazines and newspapers, plus organize your desk, shelves, and coffee tables.
+For example, remove unnecessary kitchen items from the counter tops and place them in the cabinets.
+Also, store summer-related items in the garage, put away shoes, recycle old magazines and newspapers, plus organize your desk, shelves, and coffee table.

 Make Your Home Functional